juicedata/juicefs/docs/en/metadata_dump_load.md

 Moreover, you can use tools like `jq` to analyze the exported file.

-> **Note**: please don't dump a too big directory in online system as it may slow the server.
+> **Note**: Please don't dump a too big directory in online system as it may slow the server.

 ## Metadata Migration Between Engines